 Ingredients

-1 heaping tablespoon of active, fully hydrated milk kefir grains.
+- 1 heaping tablespoon of active, fully hydrated milk kefir grains.
 If you have brand new dehydrated grains, you’ll want to make sure they are fully hydrated and active before starting big batches of kefir.
-Cultures for Health has a great instructions on how to do this on their site.

 Instructions

-1. Using a sanitized Pickl-It jar, stir your milk and kefir grains together gently.
-To sanitize, either wash with hot water and a non-toxic soap, rinse well, and let air dry, or place it in a large pot with water and let it boil for 2-5 minutes.
+- Using a sanitized anaerobic fermenting jar, stir your milk and kefir grains together gently.
+To sanitize, either wash with hot water and a nontoxic soap, rinse well, and let air dry, or place it in a large pot with water and let it boil for 2-5 minutes.
 Remove from the hot water and let the jar cool before adding your milk and kefir grains.

 Kefired Cream “Recipe”